 After the economic impact story, we moved into an aspect of the Farm Bill which concerns the SNAP program.
-Occasionally, we see proposed amendments to restrict purchase of our sweetened beverages with SNAP benefits.
+Occasionally, we see proposed amendments to restrict the purchase of our sweetened beverages with SNAP benefits.
 This year, we believe a New York legislator will push this idea in a misdirected attempt at “reforming” the SNAP program.

-To push back, we shared the realities of putting government in charge of determining “good foods” and “bad foods” and creating more bureaucracy in a program that many seek to reform.
-This would create a “food code” administered by government that would rival our tax code.
+To push back, we shared the realities of putting the government in charge of determining “good foods” and “bad foods” and creating more bureaucracy in a program that many seek to reform.
+This would create a “food code” administered by the government that would rival our tax code.
 And we underscored that bans and restrictions don’t teach us anything about managing our caloric intake.